ropensci/roweb3/content/blog/2024-09-04-deposits-in-the-wild/index.md

 Mark provides good examples of constructing the `creator` objects in the deposits documentation.
 Even if you are a JSON wizard, the [entities documentation](https://developers.zenodo.org/#entities) in the Zenodo API is super helpful.
-2) Metadata errors can feel a little cryptic until you get a better understanding of [JSON validation](https://cran.rstudio.com/web/packages/jsonvalidate/vignettes/jsonvalidate.html) and stare at the [{deposits json schema}](https://github.com/ropenscilabs/deposits/blob/main/inst/extdata/dc/schema.json) for a minute or two.
+2) Metadata errors can feel a little cryptic until you get a better understanding of [JSON validation](https://cran.rstudio.com/web/packages/jsonvalidate/vignettes/jsonvalidate.html) and stare at the [deposits json schema](https://github.com/ropenscilabs/deposits/blob/main/inst/extdata/dc/schema.json) for a minute or two.
 3) Collaboration can be challenging because drafts have to be manually shared in Zenodo.  `¯\_(ツ)_/¯`.